 Henry Chung is a Brooklyn based artist working in photography and mixed-media.

-Henry lives in Brooklyn and maintains a studio at Screwball Spaces in Red Hook where he builds his pinhole cameras and programs obsolete computer equipment.
+Henry lives in Brooklyn and maintains a studio in Red Hook where he builds his pinhole cameras and programs obsolete computer equipment.

 October 14, 2013